mrmotes/holloway-deck-v0/notes/holloway-deck-dietpi-installation.md

 ```

 > [!NOTE]
-> Since I am using DietPi, I am creating a YAML configuration file for Alacritty instead of a TOML file.
+> Since I am using DietPi, I am creating a YAML configuration file for Alacritty instead of a TOML file (which I believe is what is "preferred" these days).

 Define the window, font, and color settings in `alacritty.yml`.
 The following is what I am using at the moment, but feel free to tweak this to your heart's content:

 ```yml